Invertebrates of Interest: Crabs

 To be in compliance, you must use the specified color and size buoy.
 You should continue to work to source the correct buoy.
 They have generally been available at West Marine, Englund Marine and online.
 This can also be accomplished by painting a white buoy red as long as it fits the correct size dimensions.

-Can I use a trailer buoy?
+Can I use a trailer buoy for crab traps?

 Who needs a validation stamp?